sindrsh/openmathbooks/index.md

 ## Printing
 The books can easily be adaptet for printing.
-Choose your preferred printing company, and the project leader of OpenMathBooks will assist you for free in getting you copies.
+Choose your preferred printing company, and the project leader of OpenMathBooks will assist you for free in getting your copies.

 ## Contact
 sindre.heggen@gmail.com